 There’s of course tons of other food that you can try as well.
 The one I regret missing out on is Yemista.
 This is a tomato that’s been stuffed with rice, herbs and meat similar to the stuffed grape leaves There are variations to Yemista and many other types of vegetables can be used as well (my dad makes stuffed zucchinis at home and they are amazing!).
 A couple of other must dos are Koulouri (large bread rings covered in sesame sold by street vendors) as well as their pies!
 They’ve got them filled with cheese, meats an many other things.
 There’s lots of street vendors selling nuts, vegetables and fruits as well as pastries and the above mentioned bread rings.
 It’s a really easy way to get to try some of the local delicacies while walking around seeing the country.

+Checking out food is one of the most vital things to do during one week in Greece.
 This is a good link to check out the official names of a very, very comprehensive list of Greek foods if you wanted to learn more.
 Have you been to Greece?
 What was your favourite food when you were there?
 If you haven’t been, what would you want to try most?
 Let me know in the comments and pin this post for your own trip!